cs100/template-lab-02-git-flow/README.md

 > Aside: To commit a merge, simply typing `git commit` without the `-m` flag will automatically populate a merge message.

-Partner 1 should now refresh the `Main Prompt` PR on GitHub.
+Partner 1 should now refresh the `Count Unit Test` PR on GitHub.
 Notice that every commit made in the branch should appear within the PR.
 There should no longer be any merge conflicts, so go ahead and press "Merge pull request" and repeat the same process as stated above.

 ## Tagging